100% NATURAL | NO SUGAR | AUSSIE MADE | NOOTROPICS VITAMINS SUPERFOODS | FREE SHIPPING OVER $149

 Panax Ginseng Fast Facts

-• Panax Ginseng improves memory, mental performance and concentration
+• Improves memory, mental performance and focus

 In order to take an evidence-based approach, Savvy sourced an identical extract with the correct active ingredients to the one repeatedly used in the clinical trials.
-It is the ginsenosides, which are the active ingredients which provide the main benefits.

-Amount used: 2500mg equiv.
+Amount used: 2500mg (2.5 grams)

 Active ingredient: Ginsenosides - Full Spectrum Root Extract, 20:1, 125mg 12% Ginsenosides